Dev.Chan64's Blog

 Show Cover Slide Show Cover Slide

-Technical Debt is Not a Technology Issue
+Technical Debt Is Not a Technical Problem

 Many organizations use the term “technical debt.”